HumabHatterZed/WhistleWindLobotomyMod/README.md

 # WhistleWind's Lobotomy Corp Mod (deprecated)

-## This is an archived version of the mod before pre-API 2.0
+## This is an archived version of the mod before API 2.0

 ### Face the Fear.
 Make the Future.